Spicy Homemade Tomato Juice

-- Fill a Dutch oven two-thirds with water; bring to a boil.
-Score an “X” on the bottom of each tomato.
+- Fill a Dutch oven two-thirds full with water; bring to a boil.
+Score an X on the bottom of each tomato.
 Using a slotted spoon, place tomatoes, one at a time, in boiling water for 30-60 seconds.
-Remove tomatoes and immediately plunge in ice water.
-Discard peel; chop and place in a stockpot.
+Remove tomatoes and immediately plunge into ice water.
+Discard peel; chop tomatoes and place in a stockpot.

 - Add the chilies, onions, celery and jalapenos.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 20-25 minutes or until vegetables are tender.
 Cool slightly.
 In a food processor, process juice in batches until blended.
 Strain and discard seeds and pulp.
-Return puree to a large saucepan.
+Place puree in a Dutch oven.